-2 Performance metrics are tracked for China and India (see performance measure 4) to reflect FII's direct operations and program delivery in those two markets.
+Data Source: BC Stats.
+Performance metrics are tracked for China and India (see performance measure 2.2) to reflect FII's direct operations and program delivery in those two markets.
 In Asia, in addition to China and India, FII also tracks and reports out on data and trends in all other key markets, including Japan and South Korea.

-3 The ability to achieve performance measures 3 is contingent upon the efficacy of market development programs delivered in whole, or in part, by trade associations partially funded by FII.
+The ability to achieve performance measure 2.1 is contingent upon the efficacy of market development programs delivered in whole, or in part, by trade associations partially funded by FII.
 As part of the funding approval process, specific performance measures linked to FII's broader goals and targets are set for each project.
 For more details, please refer to FII's Performance Management Framework.